Class (programming)

 In programming, a class is a syntactic entity structure used to create objects.
 The capabilities of a class differ between programming languages, but generally the shared aspects consist of state (variables) and behavior (methods) that are each either associated with a particular object or with all objects of that class.

 Object state can differ between each instance of the class whereas the class state is shared by all of them.
 The object methods include access to the object state (via an implicit or explicit parameter that references the object) whereas class methods do not.

 If the language supports inheritance, a class can be defined based on another class with all of its state and behavior plus additional state and behavior that further specializes the class.
 The specialized class is a sub-class, and the class it is based on is its superclass.

 In purely object-oriented programming languages, such as Java and C#, all classes might be part of an inheritance tree such that the root class is Object, meaning all objects instances are of Object or implicitly extend Object, which is called a top type.

 History

-The concept was primarily introduced in the OOP by the Simula language in 1960's and continuously being used by a large of object-oriented programming languages.
-Its creation was based in similar concept as block used in previous-based Algol programming language.
+The concept was introduced in object-oriented programming by the Simula language in the 1960s and has been in continuous use in many programming languages since.
+Its creation was based in similar concept as block used in the earlier ALGOL 60 programming language.